kalvir781/kalv/posts/2025/star-theory.md

 These descriptions have to be crystal clear that an individual can only demonstrate as a word that doesn't have a pre-context or post-context word.

+Most English characters don't work in the stars that have a bend apart from 'O'.

 <div class="star-symbols">